nishidayuya/img_to_pdf/README.md

 Show help message:

 ```
-$ image_to_pdf --help
+$ img_to_pdf --help
 ```

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nishidayuya/image_to_pdf .
+Bug reports and pull requests are welcome on GitHub at https://github.com/nishidayuya/img_to_pdf .